Features

 to

-The Little Things: Exploring Sensory Detail to Bring Your Characters to Life
+The Little Things: Exploring Sensory Detail to Bring Writing to Life

-The world around us is filled with sights, sounds, smells, tastes, and touch—a richness that is vital for your characters, whether real or imagined.
-Specific details from our experience, like the sound of a loved one’s laugh or the logo on a faded band t-shirt, can bring your characters to life.
-In this prompt-driven online webinar, we will explore how writing about sight, sound, touch, taste, and smell is key to creating compelling characters.
+Your everyday life is filled with details: everything from the sound of a loved one’s laugh to the logo on a faded band t-shirt.
+The strategic use of specifics like these are how authors create characters and situations that readers can’t forget.
+In this prompt-driven generative webinar, we will explore how writing about sight, sound, touch, taste, and smell are key to bringing writing to life.
 We’ll look at examples from published work and try some of our own.
-Afterward, you’ll have techniques that you can immediately apply to your own work.
+This generative webinar is open to prose and poetry writers of all levels.

 to